Kolhapur State

-The Kolhapur State was a Maratha princely state of India, under the Deccan Division of the Bombay Presidency, and later the Deccan States Agency.
+The Kolhapur State was a Maratha princely state in the Deccan region of India, under the Kolhapur and Southern Maratha Agency and later the Deccan States Agency.
 It was considered the most important of the Maratha principalities with the others being Baroda State, Gwalior State and Indore State.
-Its rulers, of the Bhonsle dynasty, were entitled to a 19-gun salute – thus Kolhapur was also known as a 19-gun state.
+Its rulers, of the Bhonsle dynasty, were entitled to a 19-gun salute.
 The state flag was a swallow-tailed saffron pennant.